 Advanced Network Configurations

-- Session Timeout: If you have "Session Timeout" enabled in your network controller, it will help to increase the length of this timeout or disable it all together.
+Session Timeout: If you have "Session Timeout" enabled in your network controller, it will help to increase the length of this timeout or disable it together.

-- Interference: Are your wireless access points interfering with each other?
-You should aim for Airtame device and your computer to receive a WiFi signal strength of more than -60 dbm from one access point.
+Interference: Are your wireless access points interfering with each other?
+You should aim for the Airtame device and your computer to receive a WiFi signal strength of more than -60 dBm from one access point.
 Failure to obtain a strong signal strength will cause the Airtame stream to not perform as well as expected.

 Do you have any questions?